lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 `--input` puts **lmchk**{: style="color: blue"} in a special mode.
 It doesn't attempt to read anything; instead, it prints out a table of all the tags it tries to read, together with a brief description of the tag, and then exits.

-`--help` plays a similar role for the command line arguments: it prints out a brief summary of arguments effective in the executable you are using.
+`--help` performs a similar function for the command line arguments: it prints out a brief summary of arguments effective in the executable you are using.

 `--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses in the absence of user's specification)

-The remainder of this section explains the output of `lmchk --input`.
-It is not necessary to the tutorial, but it is useful to see how tags and categories are organized, and how missing or partial tags are handled.
+The remainder of this section explains what you get when an executable such as **lmchk**{: style="color: blue"} is invoked with `--input`.
+You do not need it to complete the tutorial, and can skip to the next section.
+Read the remainder of this section to see how tags and categories are organized, and how missing or partial tags are handled.

 <hr style="height:5pt; visibility:hidden;" />
 <div onclick="elm = document.getElementById('help1'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Click to show.</button></div>